 Equivalence of Definitions 5.1 and 5.2 - proof ideas.
-Intuitively, indistinguishability of encryptions (i.e., of the encryptions of x_n and y_n) is a special case of semantic security; specifically, the case that X_n is uniform over $\{x_n, y_n\}$, f indicates one of the plaintexts and h does not distinguish them (i.e., f(w) = 1 iff $w = x_n$ and $h(x_n) = h(y_n)$).
+Intuitively, indistinguishability of encryptions (i.e., of the encryptions of x_n and y_n) is a special case of semantic security; specifically, it corresponds to the case that X_n is uniform over $\{x_n, y_n\}$, f indicates one of the plaintexts and h does not distinguish them (i.e., f(w) = 1 iff $w = x_n$ and $h(x_n) = h(y_n) = z_n$, where z_n is as in Definition 5.2).
 The other direction is proved by considering the algorithm B that, on input $(1^n, v)$ where v = h(x), generates $(e, d) \leftarrow G(1^n)$ and outputs $A(e, E_e(1^n), v)$, where A is as in Definition 5.1.
-Indistinguishability of encryptions is used to prove that B performs as well as A (i.e., for every h, f and $\{X_n\}{n \in \mathbb{N}}$, it holds that $\Pr[B(1^n, h(X_n)) = f(X_n)] = \Pr[A(e, E_e(1^n), h(X_n)) = f(X_n)]$ approximately equals $\Pr[A(e, E_e(X_n), h(X_n)) = f(X_n)]$).
+Indistinguishability of encryptions is used to prove that B performs as well as A (i.e., for every h, f and $\{X_n\}{n\in\mathbb{N}}$, it holds that $\Pr[B(1^n, h(X_n)) = f(X_n)] = \Pr[A(e, E_e(1^n), h(X_n)) = f(X_n)]$ approximately equals $\Pr[A(e, E_e(X_n), h(X_n)) = f(X_n)]$).

 Probabilistic Encryption: It is easy to see that a secure public-key encryption scheme must employ a probabilistic (i.e., randomized) encryption algorithm.
-Otherwise, given the encryption-key as (additional) input, it is easy to distinguish the encryption of the all-zero message from the encryption of the all-ones message.15 This explains the linkage between the above robust security definitions and probabilistic encryption.
+Otherwise, given the encryption-key as (additional) input, it is easy to distinguish the encryption of the all-zero message from the encryption of the all-ones message.16 This explains the association of the aforementioned robust security definitions and probabilistic encryption, an association that goes back to the title of the pioneering work of Goldwasser and Micali [82].

 Further discussion: We stress that (the equivalent) Definitions 5.1 and 5.2 go way beyond saying that it is infeasible to recover the plaintext from the ciphertext.
-The latter statement is indeed a minimal requirement from a secure encryption scheme, but is far from being a sufficient requirement: Typically, encryption schemes are used in applications where even obtaining partial information on the plaintext may endanger the security of the application.
+The latter statement is indeed a minimal requirement from a secure encryption scheme, but is far from being a sufficient requirement.
+Typically, encryption schemes are used in applications where even obtaining partial information on the plaintext may endanger the security of the application.
 When designing an application-independent encryption scheme, we do not know which partial information endangers the application and which does not.
 Furthermore, even if one wants to design an encryption scheme tailored to a specific application, it is rare (to say the least) that one has a precise characterization of all possible partial information that endanger this application.
 Thus, we need to require that it is infeasible to obtain any information about the plaintext from the ciphertext.
 Furthermore, in most applications the plaintext may not be uniformly distributed and some a-priori information regarding it is available to the adversary.
 We require that the secrecy of all partial information is preserved also in such a case.
 That is, even in presence of a-priori information on the plaintext, it is infeasible to obtain any (new) information about the plaintext from the ciphertext (beyond what is feasible to obtain from the a-priori information on the plaintext).
 The definition of semantic security postulates all of this.
 The equivalent definition of indistinguishability of encryptions is useful in demonstrating the security of candidate constructions as well as for arguing about their effect as part of larger protocols.